 If you’re moving your iPad from iPadOS 13.5 to iPadOS 13.5.1 you get the shortest change log and the smallest download size.

-If you are moving your tablet from an older version of iOS, say iPadOS 13.1, your iPadOS 13.4 update will be much bigger because the features and fixes from the updates you skipped are baked in.
+If you’re moving your tablet from an older version of iOS, say iPadOS 13.4.1, your iPadOS 13.5.1 update will be much bigger because the features and fixes from the updates you skipped are baked in.